jakobzhao/geog458/readme.md

 ### Week 9 & 10: Project studio

-During these two weeks, each group will focusing on their final projects.
-The instructors are available during the office hour, the normal lecture period to help with each group on their final projects.
+During these two weeks, each group will focusing on their final projects and essay.
+The instructor and teaching assistant are available during the normal lecture period and the office hour if help is needed.

 ### Week 11: Final project presentations